 5. Weak Evidence of Home-Country Ties

-For visitor, tourist, and business visas, you must prove you intend to return home.
-Officers are trained to look for “push factors” (reasons to leave your country) and “pull factors” (reasons to stay in the destination).
+For visitor, tourist and business visas; you must prove — not assume, not imply — but actually prove that you intend to return home.
+Officers are trained to detect both “push factors” (reasons you might want to leave your country permanently) and “pull factors” (reasons you might want to overstay your destination).
+And they are good at it.

 The Mistake